 These are all normal, and there is no right way to feel.
-While your sibling is the one who is unwell, this also affects you so you are allowed your own thoughts and feelings about what happened.
+While your sibling is the one who is unwell or has experienced a traumatic incident, this also affects you so you are allowed your own thoughts and feelings about what happened.
+Many of these feelings are normal and lessen with time.
+If they last more than a month be sure to speak to a responsible adult.